gasparian/SFND_3D_Object_Tracking/README.md

 ### Lidar TTC

-If we look at the computed TTC, it can be easily seen 2 outliers with TTC < 0 and one with pretty large TTC ~34 seconds.
+If we look at the computed TTC, it can be immediately noticed 2 outliers with TTC < 0 and one with pretty large TTC ~34 seconds.

 <p align="center"> <img src="images/lidar_ttc.png" height="300" /> </p>